ibm-cloud-architecture/refarch-cloudnative-kubernetes/cluster-to-cluster/README.md

 # Microservice to Microservice Communication across clusters using Private Network
 Deploying microservices works great inside a single Kubernetes cluster.
 But what if your microservices need to communicate with other microservices that are deployed in a separate cluster?
 Better yet, how can you talk with those microservices using an encrypted connection through a private network for added security?
 Let's see how you can do that with IBM Cloud Container Service (ICCS).

-- Overview: Mention how we are going to use Bluecompute CE
-    * We are going to deploy orders and orders mysql in one cluster
-    * Then deploy rest of Bluecompute in another cluster
-    * Will be using custom resources for Bluecompute.
-TODO: Put link to templates file in bluecompute templates folder
-    * Will be using ingress controller.
-TODO: Put link to ingress controller template in orders
-    * Will be using TLS.
-TODO: Put link to TLS secret template
-    * Then will be using TLS

 ## Pre-requisites
 - Install the following CLIs:
     * [IBM Cloud account](https://www.ibm.com/cloud-computing/bluemix/containers)